phthphat/phthphat.github.io/about.md

 - Communication skill is not so good

 ### Development skill
-- Experience with
-  - Swift
-  - UIKit
-  - REST API
-  - Design Pattern
+- iOS Development
+  - UI: Have experience with UIKit, create UI with code and storyboard (Code is preferer).
+Often work with UITableView, UICollectionView, UIScrollView, UIStackView,...
+  - Network: Use API with Alamorofire, URLSession (URLSession is preferer).
+Create own package [PNetworking && PParser](https://gitlab.com/phthphat-share/pnetworking.git).
+  - Design Pattern: Used to work with MVC, VIPER, MVVM.
+Know how to use Protocol Oriented Programming with OOP.
+Prefer code with dependency injection, clean code...
-  - UserDefault / CoreData
+  - Database: Know how to use CoreData with multithread
-  - RxSwift
-  - ARC
+  - Performance: Worked with multithread, understand ARC
+  - Other: RxSwift, closure, delegate
 - GitHub: 7/10
 - Data structure & Algorithm: 6-7/10 (don't know how top 10 is)
 - Teamwork